-Canon 1D X Mark II versus Olympus E-M1 II
+Canon 1D X Mark II vs Olympus E-M1 II

-The Canon EOS-1D X Mark II and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in February 2016 and September 2016.
+The Canon EOS-1D X Mark II and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in February 2016 and September 2016.
 The 1DX Mark II is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Olympus E-M1 II

 The physical size and weight of the Canon 1D X Mark II and the Olympus E-M1 II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.